-Lead Agency: Floodplain Administrator Supporting Agencies: Planning Board, Zoning Board, Borough Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: The Borough does not have a formalized list of damaged properties or property owners which may be interested in flood mitigation measures, such as elevation or acquisition.
-Maintaining these lists can assist the Borough in identifying and prioritizing properties to mitigate.
-Description of the Solution: The Floodplain Administration will develop a list for inventorying system, or properties damaged by flood events and property owners who are interested in flood mitigation measures, such as elevation or acquisition.
+Lead Agency: Floodplain Administrator Supporting Agencies: Planning Board, Zoning Board, Borough Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials Hurricane Infestation Nor'easter Severe Weather Severe Winter Weather Wildfire Description of the Problem: of damaged properties or property owners which es, such as elevation or acquisition.
+Maintaining ng and prioritizing properties to mitigate.
+Description of the Solution: The Floodplain Administration will develop a damaged by flood events and property owner measures, such as elevation or acquisition.
 Estimated Cost: Staff time, Low Potential Funding Sources: Borough Budget Implementation Timeline: Within 2 years Goals Met: 1, 2, 5 Benefits: Keeping a list of damaged properties and property owners interested in flood mitigation efforts may lead to the elimination of flood damage to homes and residences, which creating an open space for the municipality and increasing flood storage.
 Impact on Socially Vulnerable Populations: Collecting data regarding homeowners that reside within flood prone areas provides an opportunity to introduce location-specific opportunities for assistance.
 Removing homes from the floodplain immediately removes the risk to life and property.
 Impact on Future Development: Increased outreach to homeowners within a flood prone area will limit construction in areas that are prone to hazard events.
 Homes may be acquired, which will remove those structures from the floodplain and prevent future development on those sites.
-Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decreases the demand on utilities and emergency services including health and medical, law enforcement, and search and rescue.
-Impact on Capabilities: This action will create a new Borough capability, while enhancing its current NFIP capabilities.
-Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
-Areas experiencing flooding conditions may increase.
-Removing structures from the floodplain will reduce the response and recovery costs as a result of these events and decrease the loss of human life as a result of these events.
-Elevating structures will reduce the recovery costs as a result of these events.
-Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR)☐ Property Protection (PP)☐ Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High ⊠Medium □Low Alternatives: Action Evaluation No action Current problem remains Only share opportunities when notified of grant funding f May not be enough time to garner interest or write application Wait for information from the State on floo damaged properties May be a delay in notice
+Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decr services including health and medical, law en eases the demand on utilities and emergency forcement, and search and rescue.
+Impact on Capabilities: This action will create a new Borough capabi capabilities. ity, while enhancing its current NFIP Climate Change Considerations: often, including increased periods of intense conditions may increase.
+Removing structure s from the floodplain will reduce the response s and decrease the loss of human life as a result Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) □ Property Protection (PP) □ Public Information (PI) Natural Resource Protection (NR) Structural Flood Control Projects (SP) Emergency Services (ES) Priority ⊠High ⊠Medium □Low Alternatives: Action Evaluation No action Current problem remains Only share opportunities when notified of grant funding May not be enough time to garner interest or write application Wait for information from the State on flood- damaged properties May be a delay in notice